 As you become more in tune with your body through mindfulness you can more accurately sense when you are running with ease.
 Many runners run too hard and end up stressing their bodies more than they should.

 The sweet spot for running is the feeling of running with ease.
 As your conditioning improves so will your definition of ease of effort.
-Thanks to mindfulness you will know when
+Thanks to mindfulness you will know when to accelerate and when to slow down.
+Staying in that sweet spot of pace is the hallmark of an accomplished runner.

 3. You Stop Comparing Performances